elbahamohamed/v4/content/featured/uncertainty/index.md

   - Bayesian DL
 ---

-In this project, we implemented different models for medical image semantic segmentation using pytorch, we explored different approaches : Unet (Full convolutional neural network).
-Segmenter (Full transformers).
-Medical Transfomer & TransUnet (Hybrid architectures: CNN + Transformers).
+In this project, we implemented different Uncertainty quantification methods, from bayesian methods to ensemble learning methods, we applied these methods on high dimensional data.